AndresMontero/Project/README.md

 * Tweets dataset.

 1. Exploration and cleaning of data, to find if there are problems with the data so that we can handle them.
-2. Determine keywords related to depression.
+2. Determine keywords related to positive tweets.
-3. Use ML techniques to classify and filter tweets found on previous step to identify possible depression problems.
+3. Use ML techniques to classify and filter tweets found on previous step to create the model.

 * MillionSong dataset

 1. Relate the keywords found in the tweet data set with the genre of the song, in the dataset the genre is the “term” field.
-2. Analyze the energy and danceability of the song for each suspected case and determine if this can be considered as a depression case using that data as a start point.
+2. Analyze the energy and danceability of the song for each suspected mention on a tweet and determine if belongs to the "positive" category.